deepakchoudhary-dc/Autonomus_Customer_Feedback_System/README.md

 - Runtime secrets are loaded from .env and excluded from version control.
 - Derived model artifacts and RLHF raw feedback stores are ignored in .gitignore.
 - Use .env.example as the only committed environment configuration reference.

+To run the full live application error-free, someone must:

+Start the Docker containers (docker compose up -d) OR manually start local Postgres, Redis, Zookeeper, and Kafka services on Windows.
+Edit their .env file to replace the placeholder API keys with real OpenAI and Pinecone API keys.

+This project is a base to build something so that we can take a deep look at the customer feedback.
+There are still many things to set up to make the project work.
+While is the strong foundation, one can making certain changes to make it more effective in Real- Time enviroment.